minterciso/mercadoBTCUtils/README.md

 One way to (kinda?) circumvent this, is to use the average predicted price as the opening balance.
-This can be a little reliable, but since usually the average price is almost always lower than the opening value, this can lead to a misinformation that the average price is lowering, when it should actually be increasing, for this, I've added a control parameter named `addStd`.
+This can be a little reliable, but since usually the average price is almost always lower than the opening value, this can lead to a misinformation that the average price is lowering, when it should actually be increasing, for this, I've added a control parameter named `useStd`.
-Please note that I currently **do not** have the statistical knowledge to vouch for this, but what I thought of was to add a % of the Standard Deviation on the predicted average price as an input for the next prediction.
+Please note that I currently **do not** have the statistical knowledge to vouch for this, but what I thought of was to add or remove a % of the Standard Deviation on the predicted average price as an input for the next prediction.
+The decision to add or remove is taken based on the mean average price of the difference of the last 3 known real measures.
 This is the place that there's more room for improvement, and that will change very soon.
 For now, it is showing good empirical results with the price fluctuations of 2021/08.

     pdf = ba.predictSummary(7, addStd=True)
     print(pdf)